-Any inability to identify sufficient investment opportunities for new client assets in a timely manner, could be adversely affected upon Fiera Capital's results of operations and financial condition.
+Any inability to identify sufficient investment opportunities for new client assets in a timely manner, could adversely affect Fiera Capital's results of operations and financial condition.

 Fiera Capital may elect to limit its growth and reduce the rate at which it wins new client assets.